Alejogb1/job-board/blog-data/can-the-chainlink-keepers-checkupkeep-function-be-called-externally.md

 id: "can-the-chainlink-keepers-checkupkeep-function-be-called-externally"
 ---

-, let's unpack this Chainlink Keeper query – specifically the external invocation of `checkUpkeep()`.
+Chainlink Keeper query – specifically the external invocation of `checkUpkeep()`.
 It's a crucial point when thinking about the security model and the practical usage of Chainlink Keepers, and it's one I've grappled with firsthand back when I was setting up a high-throughput data aggregation system leveraging Chainlink for a decentralized trading platform.

 The short answer, if you're just after the headline, is: _no, you cannot directly call `checkUpkeep()` externally, at least not in the way you might initially think_.
 It isn't designed to be a public function that anyone can trigger.
 The design specifically prohibits this for security and economic reasons.
 However, the underlying mechanism for upkeep triggers _can_ be influenced indirectly.
 That's where things get interesting, and where a deeper understanding is essential to building robust decentralized automation.